milvus-io/bootcamp/EN_solutions/covidex/README.md

 The UI client will be running at [localhost:3000](http://localhost:3000), enter it in the browser to open the interface.

-- Search somthing about COVID-19
+- Search something about COVID-19

   ![](./pic/search.png)